cartesi/docs/cartesi-rollups/quickstart.md

 You can create a custom frontend that interacts with your application.

-Here is a [React.js + Typescript starter](https://github.com/prototyp3-dev/frontend-web-cartesi) template with all the major functionalities to build on Cartesi.
+Here is a [React.js + Typescript starter](https://github.com/prototyp3-dev/frontend-web-cartesi) template with all the significant functionalities to build on Cartesi.

 ## Deploy the application